maple-research-lab/lsgan-gp-alt/README.md

 # Loss-Sensitve GAN With Gradient Penalty

 This is the Tensorflow impementation of LS-GAN penalized with the gradient with respect to the input.
-IT has been implemented based on the DC-GAN implementation by Taehoon Kim
+IT has been implemented based on the DC-GAN implementation by Taehoon Kim.

 Please cite the following paper when referring to the following algorithms:

 **Guo-Jn Qi.
 Loss-Sensitive Generative Adversarial Networks on Lipschitz Densities. arXiv:1701.06264 [[pdf](https://arxiv.org/abs/1701.06264)]**